RedHatInsights/quickstarts/docs/quickstarts/README.md

 A *quick start* is a set of step-by-step instructions and tasks presented in a side panel embedded in a product’s user interface.
 Quick starts can help users get started with a product, and they often provide guidance around installation and setup.
 Quick starts also allow users to quickly complete a task without the need to refer to external documentation.

+As quick starts should be brief and simple to follow, Red Hat recommends quick starts take no longer than 10 minutes for a user to complete, and have a maximum of 5 tasks (2-7 steps per task is a good length).
+You can find more detailed guidelines in this guide under _Best practices for creating quick starts_.

 Use these steps to create quick starts for the Hybrid Cloud Console which have no content single-sourcing dependencies.

 **IMPORTANT**: